Mississippi River Basin

 How We Work

-The Mississippi River Basin program's multi-disciplinary shared leadership team leads, inspires, equips and influences TNC and its partners to scale strategies necessary to restore a healthy Mississippi River Basin.
-Together, the team lead and partner on initiatives to achieve TNC’s goals and effectively share a compelling story that inspires collaboration, partnerships and funding.
+The Mississippi River basin program's multi-disciplinary shared leadership team leads, inspires, equips and influences TNC and its partners to scale strategies necessary to restore a healthy Mississippi River basin.
+Together, the team leads and partners on initiatives to achieve TNC’s goals and effectively share a compelling story that inspires collaboration, partnerships and funding.

 Our plans center on large-scale solutions that address the systemic root causes of the challenges we face.
 They represent bolder thinking, unexpected partnerships, increased investments, and an urgent pace—because that’s what this moment demands.
 Together, we find a way.